 To provide an insight into the quality of software available, we have compiled a list of 7 tools that help librarians embrace web technology.
 The software is a fairly eclectic bunch, so hopefully there will be something of interest for any librarian.

-Now, let’s explore the 7 tools at hand.
-For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, a screenshot, together with links to relevant resources and reviews.
+Let’s explore the 7 tools at hand.
+For each title we have compiled its own portal page.
+Click the links in the table below to learn all about each tool.

 |Designed with accessibility and adaptability in mind

 |Semantic researcher networking

 |Create online, interactive tutorials

 |Simple online interface for managing and reserving rooms

 This article has been revamped in line with our recent announcement.